jfgrissom/flare-node-aws/bin/user-data/README.md

 - You're running on Ubuntu 20.04.
 - The script is running as root (as it would when a [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script is called on the first system startup).

+# Usage

+Run this script as root.
+Be sure to pass in compiler options (local | songbird).
+For example: `./startup.sh local`.